Nonna Caterinas tagliatelle.

 The only difference in my mother’s recipe is just she adds a little bit of cold water but you don’t have to.
 The reason she adds water is to make the dough a little softer when you start working it.

 - Pour the flour into a pastry board.

 - Dig a hole in the center of the flour and add the eggs.

 - Using a fork, beat together the eggs and begin to incorporate the mixture of flour, starting from the inner rim of the hole.

 - Knead everything until you get a smooth and homogeneous dough.

 - Wrap the dough in plastic wrap and store at room temperature for 30 minutes.

-- Put the dough back onto the pastry board and roll it up like you would do with a wrap.
+- Put the dough back onto the pastry board and roll it up as you would do with a wrap.

-- Take the tagliatelle from the ends and spread the pasta on your hand
+- Take the tagliatelle from the ends and spread the pasta in your hand

 - then roll them around your palm to create a nest and lay it on a lightly floured pastry board.